+The settings of both devices are identical, we will show the configuration process below, using YDNR as an example.
 To make the Device operate as part of the Yacht Devices Cloud Service, follow the steps below.

 Connect to the YDNR-02's own Wi-Fi network, YDNR, from any PC or mobile gadget.
 Access the configuration web page 192.168.4.1.
 On the home page, check the Device's serial number and firmware version in the "System Details" pane.

 Select "NMEA Server" from the main menu.
 "NMEA Data Servers" page opens.

 In firmware versions 1.20 and above, additional data protocols have been introduced for Server#3: Memory and Debug.

 Using the Memory protocol, you can export NMEA 2000 data from your Device via a standard web browser.
 Select the "Server #3" checkbox, then select "Memory" from the "Data Protocol" drop-down list, and click the "Update" button.
 Enter your Device's IP address and port number into a browser search bar, e.g. "192.168.4.1:1458".
 Data Export page opens.

 Select appropriate export format (CSV or GPX) as well as some file-specific parameters